UjjwalKanthN/UjjwalKanthN.github.io/_pages/about.md

 cleaner (you’re welcome, planet Earth).
 I’ve also had my fair share of messing around with simulation tools like ANSYS, Paraview, and
 STAR-CCM+, which somehow led me to become a CFD nerd of sorts.

-When I’m not buried in code or tweaking solvers, you’ll probably find me headbanging anf playing the guitar or volunteering to mentor underprivileged kids — because why not mix a little music and good karma into the equation?
+When I’m not buried in code or tweaking solvers, you’ll probably find me headbanging and playing the guitar or volunteering to mentor underprivileged kids — because why not mix a little music and good karma into the equation?
 And just for fun, I might casually drop in that I’ve handled actual aircraft engines during internships.
 No big deal.